learn-co-curriculum/phase-0-wsl2-env-windows-subsystem-linux/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UasRLsxCFRQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If the "Visual Studio Code" application opens when you type `code` in the "Ubuntu" application, continue to the next lesson, **Installing Node on WSL2**.
+If the "Visual Studio Code" application opens when you type `code` in the "Ubuntu" application, continue to the next lesson, **Installing Node.js on WSL2**.